Outbound Sales Pipeline Metrics: 5 KPIs That Predict Revenue Growth for B2B

 – Win rate by campaign source tells you where to invest and where to cut

 Measurement creates management.
-If you are not tracking these metrics, you are flying blind.
+If you aren’t tracking these metrics, you’re flying blind.

 Frequently Asked Questions